Abdominal & Visceral Bodywork in Athens, Georgia

-Visceral Care includes abdominal therapies that address the relationship of internal organs to the surrounding anatomy, release restrictions, and restore balance.
+Abdominal & Visceral therapies address the relationship of internal organs to the surrounding anatomy, release restrictions, and restore balance.
 Many seek relief from specific abdominal, pelvic, digestive, or reproductive concerns, but the connections from there span the whole body.
 For example, clients with persistent musculoskeletal pain, including of the hips, back, shoulders, and legs, may find relief once they receive visceral and abdominal work.
+This care is especially during pregnancy.

 Visceral refers to the organs, but also to depth, physical and otherwise.
-In this way, Visceral Care is an approach that focuses not only on anatomy & physiology, but also on root causes and inner & outer balance.
-Although Diana specializes in pregnancy and women's health conditions, Visceral Care are is for all anatomies of all ages.
+In this way, Abdominal & Visceral therapies focus not only on anatomy & physiology, but also on root causes and inner & outer balance.
+Although Diana specializes in pregnancy and women’s health conditions, sessions are for all anatomies of all ages.

-Know all the theories, master all the techniques, but as you touch a human soul be just another human soul -C.G.
-Jung
+Know all the theories, master all the techniques, but as you touch a human soul be just another human soul.

 Pregnancy